School of Music

 Music Buildings

-At 101 Pleasant Street, the Music Building includes classrooms, faculty studios and rehearsal halls.
+The Music Building includes classrooms, faculty studios and rehearsal halls.
 There are separate rehearsal facilities for bands, orchestra, choirs, jazz, and Latin music ensembles, chamber groups, and opera.
-The facility also contains the 149-seat Music Building Recital Hall, the Schneider Music Library, a black box theatre, over 30 practice rooms, an electronic piano laboratory, a multi-station music computer lab, two instrument checkout rooms, faculty offices, and the administrative office suite.
+The facility also contains the 149-seat Music Building Recital Hall, the Schneider Music Library, a black box theater, over thirty practice rooms, an electronic piano laboratory, a multi-station music computer lab, two instrument checkout rooms, faculty offices, and the administrative office suite.

 Performing Arts Center

-The Performing Arts Center on Moon Street includes an acoustically superb 312-seat recital hall.
-Equipped with two Steinway D concert grand pianos and a beautiful custom-built Flemish replica harpsichord, the hall host performances by international guest artist, music faculty, and some student ensembles.
+The Performing Arts Center includes an acoustically superb 312-seat recital hall.
+Equipped with two Steinway D concert grand pianos and a beautiful custom-built Flemish replica harpsichord, the hall hosts performances by international guest artist, music faculty, and some student ensembles.
 It is a learning laboratory for student degree recitals.
-Another venue, the Patti Strickel Harrison Theater, provides a state-of-the art theater with orchestra pit for Texas State Opera Theatre productions.
+Another venue, the Patti Strickel Harrison Theater, provides a state-of-the art theater with orchestra pit for TXST Opera Theatre productions.

 Evans Auditorium

-Evans is the largest performance hall on campus with a seating capacity of 933.
+Evans Auditorium is the largest performance hall on campus with a seating capacity of 933.
 The university's wind bands, orchestra, and University Arts events utilize Evans as a performance site.
-Evans also contains two Steinway concert grand pianos.
+The venue also contains two Steinway concert grand pianos.

 Fire Station Studio

-The Fire Station Studio is located near campus on Guadalupe Street and is available for both Texas State and non-Texas State persons to rent for commercial purposes.
+The Fire Station Studio, located near campus is available for both Texas State and non-Texas State persons to rent for commercial purposes.
 The studio houses the School of Music's sound recording technology program and contains a multipurpose recording facility and television/film sound stage housing four control rooms, three tracking spaces, a large-format fully automated SSL mixing console, CD mastering gear, and numerous professional microphones and outboard devices.

 Colorado Building

-Located on Pleasant Street, Colorado houses the Texas State Balinese Gamelan and 16 additional practice rooms with digital pianos.
+Colorado Building houses the TXST Gamelan Lipi Awan (a Balinese ensemble) and sixteen additional practice rooms with digital pianos.

 Lampasas Hall

-Offering music an additional 5 offices and 3 teaching studios, Lampasas is the second oldest building on campus and was beautifully renovated in 2012.
+Offering music an additional five offices and three teaching studios, Lampasas Hall is the second oldest building on campus and was beautifully renovated in 2012.

 Marching Band Field/Storage